ihr486/Flashberry/README.md

 | RXD0 | TOOLTXD |
 | GPIOx | RESET(pullup required) |

+The default setting specifies GPIO4 for RESET pin; if you need to use another pin, reconfigure the pin number in flashberry.h and rebuild.
 Alternatively, single-wire mode (please refer to the official documentation for detail) is available.

 ## Input format